-P2 Gold entered into the Gabbs Agreement dated February 22, 2021 with Waterton, an indirect, wholly-owned subsidiary of Waterton Precious Metals Fund II Cayman, LP to acquire all of the assets that comprise the Gabbs Project.
+P2 Gold entered into the Gabbs Agreement dated February 22, 2021 with Waterton to acquire all of the assets that comprise the Gabbs Project.
 On May 4, 2021, P2 Gold and Waterton entered into the Amending Agreement to amend the terms of the Gabbs Agreement.

-Under the terms of the Gabbs Agreement as amended by the Amendment Agreement, P2 Gold agreed (a) to pay US\$1.0 million and issue 15 million Common Shares to Waterton at closing; (b) pay an additional US\$4.0 million to Waterton on the 12-month anniversary of closing; and (b) to pay an additional US\$5.0 million to Waterton on the earlier of the announcement of the results of a Preliminary Economic Assessment and the 24-month anniversary of closing.
-Waterton will also reserve for itself a 2% net smelter returns royalty on production from the Gabbs Project, of which one percent may be repurchased at any time by P2 Gold for US\$1.5 million and the remaining one percent of which may be repurchased for US\$5.0 million.
-The acquisition of the Gabbs Project by P2 Gold closed on May 14, 2021.
+Under the terms of the Gabbs Agreement as amended by the Amendment Agreement, P2 Gold agreed to (a) pay US\$1.0 million and issue 15 million common shares to Waterton at closing; (b) pay US\$4.0 million to Waterton on the 12-month anniversary of closing; and (c) pay US\$5.0 million to Waterton on the earlier of the announcement of the results of a PEA and the 24-month anniversary of closing.
+Waterton also reserved for itself a 2% net smelter returns royalty on production from the Gabbs Project, of which one percent may be repurchased at any time by the Company for US\$1.5 million and the remaining one percent of which may be repurchased for US\$5.0 million.
+The acquisition of the Gabbs Project by the Company closed on May 14, 2021.